Agnieszka-21/namaste-django/README.md

 Namaste Yoga Studio is a web application for a fictional yoga studio in Dublin offering group classes in various styles of yoga.
 Any user can access the most important information about the studio - its location, opening hours, weekly class schedule, as well as a detailed description of each class which includes a teacher's bio, characteristics of the yoga style taught in the class, and who it is suitable for.
 Users interested in reserving their spot in a class can sign up in order to create an account, and after logging in they are able to book any classes.
 They can also see their upcoming booked classes, update or cancel their bookings, as well as update their personal profile by adding/changing/removing a profile picture, their date of birth, and information on recent or chronic injuries.

 #### The Site's Ideal User
-- People who want to attend in-studio yoga classes, whether they are new to yoga or a seasoned practicioner
+- People who want to attend in-studio yoga classes, whether they are new to yoga or seasoned practicioners
-- People who are interested in trying yoga for the first time, whether it's to de-stress, improve their mobility and flexibility, or as a workout routine
+- People who are interested in trying yoga for the first time, whether to de-stress, improve their mobility and flexibility, or as a workout routine
 - Elderly people who are looking for gentle full-body workouts
 - Expectant mothers and new mothers who want to be healthier

 #### Site Goals
 - To inform users about the studio's offerings, class schedule and different styles of yoga
 - To provide an easy way for users to book a class up to 4 weeks in advance so that they can plan ahead and ensure their spot in a class where the number of participants is limited
 - To give users the possibility of cancelling their booking or changing the date of their booked class easily and quickly
-- To provide users with the opportunity to create a personal profile and share information on their chronic or recent injuries (if applicable), so that yoga teachers at the studio can deliver classes that satisfy clients
+- To provide users with the opportunity to create a personal profile and submit information on their chronic or recent injuries (if applicable), so that yoga teachers at the studio can deliver classes that satisfy clients

 #### Iterations (GitHub Milestones)
 Since the project was created using the Agile approach, both planning and prioritizing accordingly was essential.

-The work on this project has been divided into 3 iterations, each lasting 3 weeks.
+The work on this project has been divided into 3 iterations, where the 1st and 3rd iteration lasted for close to 4 weeks, and the 2nd iteration exactly 3 weeks.
 This made the entire process easier to manage and helped track progress as well as decide on the priorities at each stage.

 - Iteration 1 - ended on Aug 25, 2024
 - Iteration 2 - ended on Sept 15, 2024